freeCodeCamp/freeCodeCamp/guide/english/python/index.md

 The `objects` parameter is prefixed with a `*`, which indicates that the function will take an arbitrary number of arguments for that parameter.

-## Things you can do with python
+## Things you can do with Python
-As stated, python is a general purpose language.
-You can use it to do anything you like but one of the major uses of python is in machine learning and artificial intelligence.
+As stated, Python is a general purpose language.
+You can use it to do anything you like but one of the major uses of Python is in machine learning and artificial intelligence.
 It is also a popular language in web development with some amazing frameworks like [Django](https://www.djangoproject.com/) and [flask](http://flask.pocoo.org/).
 It is also a popular scripting language.
-With its easy to read syntax it is becoming one the most popular programming languages growing rapidly in different fields.
+With its easy to read syntax it is becoming one the most popular programming languages, growing rapidly in different fields.

 For security professionals, Python can be used for but not limited to:
 - Penetration testing